Passionate about Shakespeare

 “About 20 years go by, and Antipholus of Syracuse decides to go look for his mother.
 So they all end up in Ephesus and they get mixed up, and everybody thinks they’re the other one and they don’t know that each other are there.”

 The Bynum twins play Dromio of Ephesus and Dromio of Syracuse.
 “Megan’s always been the actor, and Rae’s always been the tekkie, and that’s just how they thought it was,” Jones said.
 “But Rae’s discovered she’s an actor also so this is her first big role on stage, and she is a natural.
-They’re both just naturals.
-I think they get it from their dad.”
+They’re both just naturals.”

 In her “Director’s Notes” section, Jones wrote that she believes students “should not just be exposed to information, some notes, take a test, get a good grade and graduate, but should be hooked into the place of a passionate, tenacious and intense craving to learn continuous throughout life.”